AndreuRocamora/Double-box-filter-for-fitting-COCO-Halo-Mass-Function-simulations/README.md

 #Figure 16: spectral indexs for the CDM and WDM power spectrum

-#Figure 17: derivative of  the WDM power spectrum to achieve analytical expressions for the dependance of k_M with n
+#Figure 17: derivative of  the WDM power spectrum to achieve the dependance of k_M with n